 - Bunnpris (Torggatan 7) is open from 8am-1am

 - Bunnpris (Kong Oscars Gate) is open from 9am-midnight

 - Joker (Thormøhlens Gate 28) is open from 9am-8pm

 Most souvenir shops around Bryggen remain open on Sundays.

 Grocery Stores are Cheaper than Kiosks and Gas Stations

 Pretty self-explanatory!
 Grocery stores are far cheaper than kiosks and gas stations (like ⅔ cheaper).
 I always found Kiwi and Rema 1000 to be the cheapest grocery stores to shop at for the items I liked.

 Norway’s Alcohol Laws

 Norway is not one of Europe’s budget destinations when it comes to alcohol prices.
-It is a heavily taxed product, and there are many rules and regulations surrounding alcoholic beverages.
+It is a heavily taxed product, and many rules and regulations surround alcoholic beverages.